AkshatJain1/messageboard/README.md

 # messageboard
-Interactive Message Board for Tompkins High School.
+Interactive Message Board on Web for Tompkins High School.

+Used ASP.NET with MySQL for the backend and Angular.JS for the frontend.

+Production details for Microsoft Azure coming soon...